-The following is a summary of the fees billed to us by PricewaterhouseCoopers for professional services rendered for the fiscal years ended December 31, 2018 and December 31, 2017:
+The following is a summary of the fees billed to us by PricewaterhouseCoopers for professional services rendered for the fiscal years ended December 31, 2019 and December 31, 2018:

-Fee Category Fiscal 2018 Fiscal 2017
+Fee Category Fiscal 2019 Fiscal 2018

-Audit Fees \$ 2,780,000 \$ 2,476,000
+Audit Fees \$ 2,583,000 \$ 2,780,000

-Audit-Related Fees
+Audit-Related Fees - -

-Tax Fees 126,728 381,708
+Tax Fees 130,291 126,728

 All Other Fees 3,870 3,870

-Total Fees \$ 2,910,598 \$ 2,861,578
+Total Fees \$ 2,717,161 \$ 2,910,598

 Audit Fees.
-Audit fees consist of fees billed for professional services rendered for the annual audit of our consolidated financial statements presented in our annual report on Form 10-K, review of the interim consolidated financial statements presented in our quarterly reports on Form 10-Q, and services that PricewaterhouseCoopers normally provides in connection with statutory and regulatory filings or engagements.
+Audit fees consist of fees billed for professional services rendered for the annual audit of our consolidated financial statements presented in our annual report on Form 10-K, the audit of internal controls over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act of 2002, review of the interim consolidated financial statements presented in our quarterly reports on Form 10-Q, and services that PricewaterhouseCoopers normally provides in connection with statutory and regulatory filings or engagements.

 Audit-Related Fees.
-For the years ended December 31, 2018 and December 31, 2017, there were no fees billed by PricewaterhouseCoopers for audit-related services.
+For the years ended December 31, 2019 and December 31, 2018, there were no fees billed by PricewaterhouseCoopers for audit-related services.

 Tax Fees.
-Tax fees for the years ended December 31, 2018 and December 31, 2017 include fees billed by PricewaterhouseCoopers related to tax compliance services.
+Tax fees for the years ended December 31, 2019 and December 31, 2018 include fees billed by PricewaterhouseCoopers related to tax compliance services.

 All Other Fees.
-For the years ended December 31, 2018 and December 31, 2017, all other fees consisted of fees related to a certain accounting research software product.
+For the years ended December 31, 2019 and December 31, 2018, all other fees consisted of fees related to a certain accounting research software product.

 The Audit Committee determined that PricewaterhouseCoopers's provision of these services, and the fees that we paid for these services, are compatible with maintaining the independence of the independent registered public accounting firm.
-The Audit Committee approved all services that PricewaterhouseCoopers provided in the fiscal years ended December 31, 2018 and 2017.
+The Audit Committee approved all services that PricewaterhouseCoopers provided in the fiscal years ended December 31, 2019 and 2018.